 Themes and twists

 The main theme here is inequality.
 Although set in the distant feature in a post-apocalyptic world, the story hits too close to home somehow.
 Today the gap between rich and poor keeps widening and leading to unprecedented economic challenges.
-The rich are getting richer; enjoy longer and healthier lives, while many people struggle in fulfilling their basic need.
-In the recent years the stats show that close to a billion people live in slums or in extreme poverty.
+The rich are getting richer; enjoy longer and healthier lives, while many people struggle in fulfilling their basic needs.
+In recent years the stats show that close to a billion people live in slums or in extreme poverty.

 The second big word here is justice.
 Many, if not all, characters struggle to find or create justice.
-However, each one of them has a different understating of what is just.
+However, each one of them has a different understanding of what is just.
 Are the smartest people that deserve more, or the strongest?
 If you contribute to the development of a community today, does it mean you have the right to stay in this community if you are not useful anymore?
 What makes you worthy as a human being?
 What is merit?
 What is duty?
 Is there an ethical way of gaining power?
 Is there a system that can benefit all?

-Finally, the show touches on some existential questions related to the human nature and psychology.
+Finally, the show touches on some existential questions related to human nature and psychology.
 What makes us thick?
 Do we need hope to survive?
 Are we inherently selfish?

-In this context the show explores really big themes as governance, privilege, economic development, inclusion, environmental awareness, sustainability, morality and many more.
+In this context the show explores really big themes such as governance, privilege, economic development, inclusion, environmental awareness, sustainability, morality and many more.

 3% may not be that original as it is inspired by dystopian books like 1984 by Orwell and Brave New World by Huxley, but it is far from a cliché or being predictable.

-3% is made for entertainment, and the plot can became somewhat cheesy at times, but overall it is an intelligent take on familiar concepts.
+3% is made for entertainment, and the plot can become somewhat cheesy at times, but overall it is an intelligent take on familiar concepts.
 It is all about storytelling, philosophy and character development, rather than sci-fi effects and action.